 Watchaug Pond

 Watchaug Pond is a 573-acre lake surrounded by 3,100-acre Burlingame State Park.
-Located near Charlestown, RI—about 41 miles south of Providence—the park is one of the largest in the state, providing 700 primitive campsites.
-Though RV fishing camping in the park does not include any hookups, there are restrooms with flush toilets, bathhouses with hot water, a playground, a freshwater beach, hiking trails, an arcade, and canoe rentals.
-Largemouth bass, rainbow trout, and chain pickerel are the species most often caught in Watchaug Pond.
-However, other species like smallmouth bass, northern pike, black bullhead, and yellow perch are also landed.
+Located near Charlestown, RI, about 41 miles south of Providence, the park is one of the largest in the state, with 700 primitive campsites.
+Though RV camping in the park does not include any hookups, there are restrooms with flush toilets, bathhouses with hot water, a playground, a freshwater beach, hiking trails, an arcade, and canoe rentals.
+Species most often caught in the pond include largemouth bass, rainbow trout, and chain pickerel.
+But you might also catch species like smallmouth bass, northern pike, black bullhead, and yellow perch.

 Beavertail State Park

 Beavertail State Park is a day-use area on the point protecting Narragansett Bay.
-The nearest campground is Fort Getty Park, located four miles north, offering 83 seasonal RV sites with full hookups.
+The nearest campground is Fort Getty Park, located four miles north and offering 83 seasonal RV sites with full hookups.
 Because of the sharp drop-off along the Beavertail shoreline, striped bass fishing is excellent from the rocky shore.
-Angling from boats expands the species available to include bluefish, blackfish, bonito, and false albacore.
+Fishing from boats might nab you bluefish, blackfish, bonito, and false albacore.

 Colt State Park